 - Resources and the environment

-The two subjects under the umbrella of PSPE are as follows:
+The two subjects under the umbrella of PSPE are:

 Physical Education (PE)